4kwang17/info1110_usyd/README.md

 # Goal
-This repository is for me to learn Python through simple quiz from online websites: https://codingbat.com/python & https://www.hackerrank.com/domains/python & https://projecteuler.net/archives
+This repository is for me to learn Python through simple quiz from online websites for INFO1110: https://codingbat.com/python & https://www.hackerrank.com/domains/python & https://projecteuler.net/archives

-And to learn how to use git & GitHub
+And to learn how to use git & GitHub for INFO1111